 You are apparently among the legion of drivers that feel aggrieved with anything or anyone that gets in the way of their smooth, speedy forward momentum.
 However, in the overall scheme of things, does a delay of 10 to 30 seconds in the driver’s otherwise carefully crafted schedule merit the abuse cyclists take?
 And, heaven forbid that anything get in the way of the harvest which, in your mind, must justify reckless, imprudent, and inattentive driving.

-- Motorists may not do anything, even something that otherwise appears to be legal, that endangers a bicyclist, pedestrian, or other motorist.
+- Motorists may not do anything, even something that otherwise appears legal, that endangers a bicyclist, pedestrian, or other motorist.
 Safety, not speed, is the highest consideration in traffic law.

 - Bicycles may ride on any street except travel lanes of interstate highways or where prevented by local law.

-- In Kansas, bicyclists may ride two abreast except on roadways without exception.
-In Missouri, bicyclists may ride abreast when not impeding other vehicles.
+- In Kansas, bicyclists may ride two abreast on roadways without exception.

 - This means that motorists must treat bicycles as any other vehicle.
 For instance, do not pull out in front of a moving bicyclist, cut a bicyclist off, or pass a bicyclist unsafely.